-Termination circumstance Unvested Quantum Rights Dismissal (termination for cause) All are forfeited.
+TERMINATION CIRCUMSTANCE UNVESTED QUANTUM RIGHTS Dismissal (termination for cause) All are forfeited.
 Resignation All are forfeited unless and to the extent otherwise determined by the Board.
 Other circumstance Rights granted in the financial year of termination of employment are forfeited in the same proportion as the remainder of the financial year bears to the full financial year.
 Rights that do not lapse at the termination of employment will continue to be held by participants with a view to testing for vesting at the end of the measurement period.
 If the security price at the end of the measurement period is less than the security price at the date of termination of employment then: RQR - the rights will lapse and an amount up to their value will be paid in cash.
 PQR - the rights will lapse and an amount up to the value of the Rights that would otherwise have vested will be paid in cash.
 If the security price at the end of the measurement period is not less than the security price at the date of termination of employment then: RQR - the rights will vest.
 PQR - the rights will be tested for vesting in accordance with the terms of rights.

-14.8 KMP EMPLOYMENT CONTRACTS
+14.8 KMP employment contracts

-Managing Director - Simon Owen

-Contract duration Commenced 4 June 2012, open-ended.
-Fixed remuneration Total remuneration package includes fixe superannuation.
+Managing Director - Simon Owe n Contract duration Commenced 4 June 2012, open-ended.
+Fixed remuneration Total remuneration package includes fixed remuneration and superannuation.
+Variable remuneration eligibility Eligible for STI of up to 30% for any one year of the executive's total cost fixed annual remuneration.

-Total remuneration package includes fixed remuneration and

-total cost fixed annual remuneration.

 Eligible for LTI of up to 50% for any one year of the executive's total cost of fixed annual remuneration.
 Eligible for a one off retention LTI granted in May 2012 of up to 50% of the executive's total cost fixed annual remuneration at that time.

-The Board may withdraw or vary the STI and LTI schemes at any time by written notice to the executive, provided that the scheme will not be varied or withdrawn part way through a financial year in second of that some financial year.
+The Board may withdraw or vary the STI and LTI schemes at any time by written notice to the executive, provided that the scheme will not be varied or withdrawn part way through a financial year in respect of that same financial year.

-respect of that same financial year.

 Non-compete period 12 months.
 Non-solicitation period 12 months.
 Notice by Ingenia 12 months.
 Notice by executive 12 months.
 Treatment on termination Payment in lieu of notice: Payment may be made in lieu of notice, which would include pro rata fixed remuneration and statutory entitlements.
 Treatment of Incentives: As outlined above.

-14.8 KMP EMPLOYMENT CONTRACTS (continued)